-- A. PCS Contracting Formats
+A. PCS Contracting Formats

-- 1. Standard PCS Contracts
+1. Standard PCS Contracts

-- All PCS contracts that exceed \$25,000.00 in compensation (per contractor, per cost center) shall be executed on the Form OSP-1.
+a.
+All PCS contracts that exceed \$25,000 in compensation per vendor, per cost center, per service shall be executed on the Form OSP-1.
 (All PCS contracts executed on the Form OSP-1 are referred to in this Manual as "standard PCS contracts.")